karellopez/BIDS-Manager/README.md

   appears between the CPU and Authorship buttons.
 - On startup the GUI detects the system DPI and applies the matching scale.
-- The scanned data table now provides a "Generate unique IDs" button that assigns 3‑letter/3‑digit identifiers to subjects and reuses IDs from any existing `.bids_manager/subject_summary.tsv` files.
+- The scanned data table now provides a "Generate unique IDs" button that assigns random 3‑letter/3‑digit identifiers to subjects.
+If an entry already exists for the same study in an existing `.bids_manager/subject_summary.tsv`, you are prompted to reuse its identifier.